To the homepage of Moto Morini Club Nederland

 • Strip the bike completely.
 I will make note of all missing and broken parts.

 • The bare frame needs blasting by a specialist.
-Not sure yet about the finish: either powder coating, or paint.
+Not sure yet about the finish: either powdercoat, or paint.

-• Next, I'll make a new wiring harness.
-I have done this several times for this type of bike and I have already bought everything necessary :-))
+• Next, I'll make a complete new wiring harness.
+Not one single wire on this bike is can be used again.
+I have made several new wiring sets, for this type of bike and I have already bought everything necessary :-))

 • At the next autojumble 'Vehikel', I will hand in the wheels to get them re-spoked.
-He has done Borrani's for me previously and had the drums 'pearld'.
+The man has done Borrani rims for me previously and had the drum hub 'pearl blasted'.
 Awsome result.
-At Vehikel, I will also get new tyres
+At Vehikel, I will also get new tyres.

-I got an insurance for the bike.
+I got a 3rd party insurance for the bike.
 Not that I can ride it, but if you don't have an insurance, you have to get the registration suspended.
-This costs 31 Euro a year and the insurance only a little more at 36 Euro :-)
+This costs 31 Euro a year and the insurance only a little more at 36 Euro's.

-To take the bike apart is not difficult.
-All you need are good tools.
+To take the bike apart is not so difficult.
+All you need are good/fitting tools.
 Keeping all the loose parts together, can be a problem.
 It's easy to loose bits.
-That's why I first made a wooden crate of some loose planks, which I kept in my garage.
+That's why I first made a wooden crate of some loose planks.
 I will put all the parts in this crate, to prevent loosing anything.

 crate